raw-lab/cerberus/README.md

 conda install mamba
 ```

+> [!NOTE]
-- NOTE: Make sure you install mamba in your base conda environment unless you have OSX with ARM architecture (M1/M2 Macs).
+> Make sure you install mamba in your base conda environment unless you have OSX with ARM architecture (M1/M2 Macs).
 Follow the OSX-ARM instructions below if you have a Mac with ARM architecture.

 2. Install Cerberus with mamba